-Overall, the legal basis and theories governing Slaughterhouse Retribution in Indonesia indicate that the levy is aimed at improving the quality of animal health and veterinary public health services at the abattoir as well as a source of revenue for the government.
+Overall, the legal basis and theories governing Slaughterhouse Retribution in Indonesia indicate shows that the company must guarantee quality for its sustainability (Wildan, M. A. 2020) so, that the levy is aimed at improving the quality of animal healthand veterinary public health services at the abattoir as well as a source of revenue for the government.
 Slaughterhouse Retribution must be paid by the owner of the abattoir or animal health service activity to the Local Government.
-The amount of retribution is determined based on the provisions regulated by the government, and violations of the retribution payment obligation may be subject to sanctions in accordance with applicable regulations.
-In addition, the retribution also aims to improve the quality of animal health and veterinary public health services at the slaughterhouse, so as to create a healthy and safe environment for the community.
+The amount of retribution is determined based on the provisions regulated by the government, andviolations of the retribution payment obligation may be subject to sanctions in accordance with applicable regulations.
+In addition, the retribution also aims to improve the quality of animal health and veterinary public health services at the slaughterhouse, with high service quality and client-based communication with AI-enabled services is determined by Quality of Experience (QoE) (Padmapriya, T., et al. 2022) so as to create a healthy and safe environment for the community.